-- A. This is a summary report produced for purposes as defined in contract. - B. This vessel was surveyed with the consideration that it had responsible ownership and management, a competent crew, and reasonable ongoing maintenance. - C. The vessel was appraised upon the premise that it was free and clear of all debt, encumbrances, mortgages or special liens. - D. This survey inspection was done without regard to any possible problems that may arise from the "American Disabilities Act" (ADA) or any violations of the (ADA). - E. We are unaware of any significant potential environmental hazards associated with this vessel, save those normally associated with vessels of this type. - F. The values noted herein are based upon vessel's present condition at its present location. - G. No responsibility is assumed for latent defects of any nature that could affect vessel's value. - H. No opinion of vessel's stability characteristics has been made and no opinion is expressed hereto. - The vessel equipment identification and classification descriptions included herein are for purposes of identification only, and are not intended to detail all conditions or list all features associated with each item described. - J. This report was prepared for the client of record, as noted herein, in order to provide an opinion of value and answer specific questions posed in the client's Statement Of Work that are mutually agreed upon by surveyor and that client. - K. The information supplied by others that was considered and utilized in constructing this report is believed to be reliable, and no further responsibility is assumed for its accuracy. - L. This report was produced by Commercial Marine Service, Inc. and will be considered confidential.
+- A. This is a summary report produced for purposes as defined in contract. - B. This vessel was surveyed with the consideration that it had responsible ownership and management, a competent crew, and reasonable ongoing maintenance. - C. The vessel was appraised upon the premise that it was free and clear of all debt, encumbrances, mortgages or special liens. - D. This survey inspection was done without regard to any possible problems that may arise from the "American Disabilities Act" (ADA) or any violations of the (ADA). - E. We are unaware of any significant potential environmental hazards associated with this vessel, save those normally associated with vessels of this type. - F. The values noted herein are based upon vessel's present condition at its present location. - G. No responsibility is assumed for any latent defects which may affect vessel's value. - H. No opinion of vessel's stability characteristics has been made and no opinion is expressed hereto. - I. The vessel equipment identification and classification descriptions included herein are for purposes of identification only, and are not intended to detail all conditions or list all features associated with each item described. - J. This report was prepared for the client of record, as noted herein, in order to provide an opinion of value and answer specific questions mutually agreed upon by surveyor and that client. - K. The information supplied by others that was considered and utilized in constructing this report is believed to be reliable, and no further responsibility is assumed for its accuracy. - L. This report was produced by Commercial Marine Service, Inc. and will be considered confidential.
 Copies of this report will only be made available to other parties with prior written consent from the client/owner of this report. - M. This report information considered to be correct as of the date of issue of this report.